EasyCorp/EasyAdminBundle/Resources/doc/getting-started/4-views-and-actions.md

         `show` views (as explained later in this chapter).
       * `toggle`, displays a boolean value as a flip switch in the `list` and `search` views (as explained later in this chapter).
+      * `raw`, displays the value unescaped (thanks to the `raw` Twig filter), which is useful when the content stores HTML code that must be rendered instead of displayed as HTML tags (as explained later in this chapter).

 In addition to these "official" options, you can define any custom option for the fields.
 These custom options are passed to the template that renders each